-- Alien Geometries: In the story, R'lyeh is said to defy any known dimensions, to the point where the sailors can't tell if a door is supposed to be a conventional door that opens horizontally, or a trapdoor that opens vertically, and a sailor is killed by Cthulhu when he fails to get past a corner which appears to be acute but acts as if it was obtuse.
-This is downplayed in the movie due to the low-budget 1920s style, though strongly alluded to with frequent shots of strange angles, and there is a scene wherein a victim falls into a crevice which an optical illusion has led the audience to believe is a convex crag of rock.
+- Alien Geometries: R'lyeh is said to defy any known dimensions, to the point where the sailors can't tell if a door is supposed to be a conventional door that opens horizontally, or a trapdoor that opens vertically, and a sailor is killed by Cthulhu when he fails to get past a corner which appears to be acute but acts as if it was obtuse.

 - Apocalypse Cult: The cultists apparently want to raise Cthulhu from the depths.

-- The Determinator: Inspector Legrasse is so impressed with the cult's monstrosity that he invests a lot of time, energy and money to discover what lies behind it.
-Lampshaded when he says to the archaeologists the investigation turned into his own personal crusade.
+- Determinator: Inspector Legrasse, otherwise described in the story as a very mundane man and police officer, is so impressed with the cult's monstrosity that he invests a lot of time, energy and money to discover what lies behind it.

 - Eldritch Abomination: Cthulhu himself.
 A, if not the, Trope Codifier.